Worried why your email subscribers are not increasing?

-This way you can keep your audience's interest, increase the number of openings, and then analyze after each mailing what comes in more successfully.
+This way you can keep your audience's interest, increase the number of openings, enhance CTOR, and then analyze after each mailing what comes in more successfully.

 Some email marketers are still using a subject line that starts with the word "Important" and a few exclamation marks.
 This only pushes customers away.
 Such a letter is not just something that you don't want to open, but you immediately want to send it to spam.

 85% of people open their mailboxes on mobile phones.
-This means it's a critical oversight if you haven't optimized your email topics for them yet.
+This means it's a critical oversight if you haven't optimized your email content accordingly.